 Directed by Moctesuma Esparza

-$60,000 scholarship tuition is available each year from 2021-2023 to filmmakers accepted to the prestigious American Film Institute.
-(Tuition money will be managed and distributed by AFI.)
+$60,000 scholarship tuition is available each year from 2021 to 2023 to filmmakers accepted to the prestigious American Film Institute.
+Tuition money will be managed and distributed by AFI.

-$60,000 scholarship tuition available each year from 2022-2024 to filmmakers accepted to the prestigious UCLA Theater, Film and Television School.
-(Tuition money will be managed and distributed by UCLA TFT School.)
+$60,000 scholarship tuition is available each year from 2022 to 2024 to filmmakers accepted to the prestigious UCLA School of Theater, Film and Television.
+Tuition money will be managed and distributed by UCLA TFT.

-$20,000 scholarship tuition available in 2021 to filmmakers enrolled in the prestigious UCLA Theater, Film and Television school.
+$20,000 scholarship tuition is available in 2021 to filmmakers enrolled in the prestigious UCLA School of Theater, Film and Television.

 Purpose and Rules

-To further the education of aspiring filmmakers who want to enter the film/television industry by providing monetary support to film and television institutions and provide mentorships by working Mexican American industry professionals.
-This program is open to any individual who lives in the United States and self-identifies as Mexican-American or Chicana/o, of any generation or mixed ethnicity.
+Our purpose is to further the education of aspiring filmmakers who want to enter the film and television industry by providing monetary support to film and television institutions and providing mentorships working with Mexican-American industry professionals.
+This program is open to any individual who lives in the United States and self-identifies as Mexican-American or Chicana/o of any generation or mixed ethnicity.
 Applicants will be assessed on grades, experience, demonstrable skills and financial needs.
 Our film students will have a benefit of $120,000 in tuition support every year for the next three years.
 We are looking to greatly expand this program.

 Three $10,000 MACEF Filmmaker Grants are available.